abuseofnotation/category-theory-illustrated/index.md

 [Gonzalo Casas](https://gnz.io/), Software developer and lecturer at ETH Zurich

-Let's talk: publishers, co-authors, contributors
+Let's talk
 ===

 I want to make this book into the best introductory text, not only to category theory, but to mathematics as a whole.
 It seems that I would need some help, though.

 - I am looking for a *publisher* who is willing to work release this book.
-I have some more content that I can provide for the printed version.
-I am very flexible for the most part, aside from the fact that some of its content would remain open souce.
+You can contact me via [email](mailto:marinovboris@protonmail.com)

-- I am also looking for co-authors and/or technical reviewers with good experience in category theory, who are willing to help with polishing and enriching the text.
+- I am also looking for co-authors and/or technical reviewers, who are willing to help with polishing and enriching the text.
+Post an issue or PR on [Github](https://github.com/abuseofnotation/category-theory-illustrated).

-- Regular contributors are also welcome &mdash; anything from correcting some spelling mistakes to giving suggestions for new sections and chapters.

-- Even if this is the first book on math you read, you can still help me &mdash; let me know what parts are hard for you to understand and let's figure out why.

-You can contact me via [email](mailto:marinovboris@protonmail.com) or post an issue or PR on [Github](https://github.com/abuseofnotation/category-theory-illustrated).
-For other means of contact, see the footer.
+- And if you want to get the whole version of the book as a pdf or an epub, as well as a lot of additional perks, support me on [Patreon](https://patreon.com/abuseofnotation) or [Ko-fi](https://ko-fi.com/abuseofnotation).

+_Thanks to my regular supporters: Artiom Kasapu, Meme Gawd, Al King_